JayPeaa/milestone1/README.md

 that this site works well in all modern-day browsers and mobile devices.
 As part of the testing process each page has been reviewed systematically to ensure all links work as intended and the pages display correctly.

-This testing has confirmed that users will be able to utilise the site as intended, on any device to achieve their goals whilst enjoying the experience and customer journey.
+This testing has confirmed that users will be able to utilise the site as intended on any device (in landscape or portrait mode) to achieve their goals whilst enjoying the experience and customer journey.

 At this stage any forms are front end only in line with the project scope and currently do not function.
 These forms have only been tested for responsiveness and field qualities (e.g. Place holder text appears, Prompt for required fields are correctly displayed) at this stage.